brianbraatz/brianbraatz.github.io/content/post/Articles/Python/Python Websockets Explained.md

 For more on coroutines, check out the [Python documentation on coroutines](https://docs.python.org/3/library/asyncio-task.html#coroutines).

-## Let's Get Our Hands Dirty: Writing a Python WebSocket Server
+## Writing a Python WebSocket Server

 Time to write a simple WebSocket server in Python.